The best range hood has

 - Livable noise levels.
 While manufacturers often specify noise levels, those measures are both highly subjective and tough to compare.
 User reviews are often split on whether a range hood is loud or quiet.
 Keep in mind that invariably, the more powerful the hood, and the higher the speed you use, the louder it will be.
 In a free-to-the-public article, Consumer Reports recommends that you use the range hood's highest speed when cooking, but cut back things to lower levels afterwards.

 Does your kitchen already have ducting?
 If you already have ducting installed, this could save you a lot of time and money in installation costs.
-Be sure to get measurements on your venting system to make sure the new range hood's specifications match what you already have.
+Be sure to get measurements on your venting system to make sure the new range hood's vent specifications match what you already have.

 What style and color are your appliances?
 Make sure your new range hood comes in the style and color of your kitchen.
 Some manufacturers offer a variety of colors, while others focus on stainless steel.

 Check your clearances.
 Range hoods need to be installed high enough to not cramp your style when you are cooking, but not so high that smoke and vapors have a chance to escape its pull.
 Consumer Reports notes that most makers specify a clearance of 18 to 30 inches.

 Check your ceiling.
 Wall-mounted and island range hood have a chimney that rises from the hood to the ceiling.
 Most are designed to accommodate typical kitchens, but you can run into issues if your ceiling is either too low or too high.
 Check the manufacturer specs to see the chimney length, adjustment range, and the availability of accessories to deal with difficult installations (a chimney extension, for example) of any wall-mounted or island range hood you are considering.